Content Seeding: These 5 Steps Will Get Your Content Growing

 Step 2: Create the content

 After successfully determining the channels to distribute the content and the target groups to reach, it’s time to move on to the heart of your content campaign: creating the content.
+AI tools like ChatGPT can be of great help here.
+If you are wondering how to use ChatGPT, you just have to enter the topic and the AI will generate the content for you.

 The media you create depends heavily on your choice of channels: On social media platforms such as Instagram and TikTok, short-lived video content is particularly successful, whereas your website is more likely to attract more traffic through longer texts that are optimized for search engines.